neo-gnu/bspwm-simple-dotfiles/README.md

 # BSPWM Window Manager - X11

+### Welcome to my simple configuration
-This is my personal WM, it's very simple that works in your potato hardware! :D There is no effects, this is simple and direct for my usage because I'm lazier when we're talking personalization zZ I will update this dotfile in future when I get my environment better, I still have to add some apps such as VIM Editor and plugins.
+This is my personal WM, it's very simple that works in your potato hardware! :D

+There is no effects, this is simple and direct for my usage, because I'm lazier person!! when we're talking personalization zZ

+I will update this dotfile in future when I get my environment better, I still have to add some apps such as VIM Editor and plugins.

 ## Screenshots